M7madMomani2/reading-notes/class-03.md

 # Lists

 ![I2](https://www.jotform.com/blog/wp-content/uploads/2018/08/to-do-list-compressor.jpg)

+> ## Lists are used to group together related pieces of information so they are clearly associated with each other and easy to read.
+In modern web development, lists are workhorse elements, frequently used for navigation as well as general content.

+> ## Lists are good from a structural point of view as they help create a well-structured, more accessible, easy-to-maintain document.
+They are also useful because they provide specialized elements to which you can attach CSS styles.
+Finally, semantically correct lists help visitors read your web site, and they simplify maintenance when your pages need to be updated.

+## More About Lists
 > - There are three types of HTML lists: ordered,unordered and definition.
 > - Ordered lists use numbers.
 > - Unordered lists use bullets.